cseseniordesign/know-your-well/README.md

 ### Intended Users and Uses

 High school students from participating Nebraska high schools will be the primary users of this application.
 Additional users include the UNL Water Sciences Lab, the Nebraska Water Center, the Daugherty Water for Food Global Institute at the University of Nebraska and other miscellaneous staff or faculty within the University's College of Agricultural Sciences and Natural Resources.
 The main use of this PWA is to replace documentation of information about wells, field activities, class labs, and water science labs done using paper and pencil.
-Another use of the PWA is to benefit from functionality that would be unfeasible on paper and pencil, such as by uploading images affilitated with a particular well.
+Another use of the PWA is to benefit from functionality that would be unfeasible on paper and pencil, such as by uploading images associated with a particular well.

 ### Assumptions and Limitations